deis/deis/client/README.rst

 What is Deis?
 -------------

-Deis is an open source PaaS inspired by Heroku, that makes it easy to deploy and scale LXC containers used to host applications, databases, middleware and other services.
+Deis is an open source *Platform-as-a-Service* (PaaS) inspired by Heroku that makes it easy to deploy and scale LXC containers used to host applications, databases, middleware and other services.
 Deis leverages Docker, Chef and Heroku Buildpacks to provide a private PaaS that is lightweight and flexible.

 Deis comes with out-of-the-box support for Ruby, Python, Node.js, Java, Clojure, PHP, Dart and Go.
 However, Deis can deploy *anything* using Heroku